Elves: the Beautiful, the Terrible

 Childhood of the Elves

 Elvish children grow more slowly bodily than Men, but more swiftly mentally.
-But by growth we mean in size and strength.
 An Elvish child will learn to read at the age of one, and they will be able to walk and dance at the same age.
 Their will comes to quick mastery over their bodies.
 During Elvish childhood, the memories of their past lives have not yet returned.
 This makes an Elvish childhood merry and joyful.

 The Locus of Control in Elves